pycom/pycom-micropython-sigfox/docs/pycom_esp32/getstarted.rst

 you a quick taste of how you can work with your device.
 You can download it from `here <https://www.pycom.io/solutions/pymakr/>`_ .

-If you need extra help, we have created a video that explains how to `install Pymark <https://www.youtube.com/embed/bL5nn2lgaZE>`_ on macOS.

 Initial configuration
 ---------------------